Sym3tric/Sovngarde-Awaits-/README.md

 ### Stock Game & Root Builder

-NGVO utilizes a Wabbajack technology called Stock Game.
+Sovngarde Awaits utilizes a Wabbajack technology called Stock Game.
 What this essentially does is create a copy of your Skyrim installation within the installation location of the list.
 This enables greater compatibility with other mod-lists.

-NGVO also utilizes Root Builder alongside Stock Game to enable easier management of hooks such as ENB, Reshade and Engine Fixes.
+Sovngarde Awaits also utilizes Root Builder alongside Stock Game to enable easier management of hooks such as ENB, Reshade and Engine Fixes.
 Please see our guide to [Root Builder](https://github.com/The-Animonculory/Modding-Resources/blob/main/Root%20Builder%20for%20Skyrim%20AE.md) for more details.
 ***

 **NOTE**: Screenshots save to `Overwrite\Stock Game`.